IMDB-Explorer/IMDB-Explorer/README.md

 View  -> is for UI
 Controller -> this is the part deals with the users’ requests for resources from the server

-in our website we use mysql database bootstrap ->
+in our website we use mysql database.